Name Processor

 Built-in Behavior

-AutoFields includes a default implementation of NameProcessor
+AutoFields includes a default implementation of NameProcessor that:

 Ignores elements based on the Ignored Name Masks settings (with